SeriousOldMan/Simulator-Controller/Docs/Practice Center.md

 ## Introduction

 The "Practice Center" is an application, which you can run alongside your practice sessions or even while running a solo race.
 When the Race Assistants detect that the "Practice Center" is running, they transfer all collected data to this application and do not store the data in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database) tool at the end of the session.
 Instead you can use the "Practice Center" after your session to investigate the data and select the data that should be stored permanently in the session database, if any at all.
 You can also use the "Practice Center" to plan your practice session, review the car telemetry data and compare your performance to other drivers participating in the same session.
+In this sense, "Race Center" is a kind of pitwall application.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center.JPG)

-The "Practice Center" looks very similar to the ["Race Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#race-center), a tool typically used to manage team endurance races.
+The "Practice Center" looks very similar to the ["Race Center"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Center), a tool typically used to manage team endurance races.
 Both tools share common concepts, reports and data views by intention, but there are also many differences, of course.

 ### Starting a session